MEDICAL PACKAGE TESTING

 Corner Peel Pouch

-Same construction as a chevron pouch with a different seal configuration.
-Corner peel pouches are used when it is desirable for the product fit close to the top seal of the pouch or for bulky products.
+Corner peel pouches use the same construction as a chevron pouch with a different seal configuration.
+They are used when it is ideal for the product to fit close to the top seal of the pouch or for bulky products.

 Squared Sealed (No-Peel, Tear) Pouch